JasonD94/2015-Fall-91.305/a3/README.md

 number between 0 and 25 and return its Fibonacci number.
 You could use this function to populate the table.
 Since you can’t yet print anything on the MIC1, you’ll have to end with a HALT instruction and use the debugger to show that the program worked correctly."

+Currently a C version of the program exists.

+TODO: write MIC-1 assembly that does the same thing.